-- The PC can be operated at an ambient temperature of between 10° and 35°C (+41° and +95°F) and at a relative humidity of between 30% and 70% (without condensation). - When powered off, the PC can be stored at temperatures between -20° and 50°C (-40° and +158°F). - Unplug the cable during thunderstorms and make especially sure to remove the antenna cables, if present.
-We recommend the use of a surge protector for additional safety, in order to protect your PC from being damaged by power peaks or lightning strikes through the power network. - Delay operating a PC after transport until the device has adjusted to the ambient temperature.
-In situations of large temperature or humidity differences condensation may build up moisture inside the PC, which might cause an electrical short circuit.
+- The All-In-One PC can be operated at an ambient temperature of between 10° and 35°C (+41° and +95°F) and at a relative humidity of between 30% and 70% (without condensation). - When powered off, the All-In-One PC can be stored at temperatures between -20° and 50°C (-40° and +158°F). - Unplug the power adapter during thunderstorms and make especially sure to remove the antenna cables, if present.
+We recommend the use of a surge protector for additional safety in order to protect your All-In-One PC from being damaged by power peaks or lightning strikes through the power network. - Delay operating an All-In-One PC after transport until the device has adjusted to the ambient temperature.
+In situations of large temperature or humidity differences condensation may build up moisture inside the All-In-One PC, which might cause an electrical short circuit.